xamarin/dev-days-labs/HandsOnLab/README.md

 ## Bonus Take Home Challenges

-Take Dev Days farther with these additional challenges that you can complete at home after Dev Days ends.
+Take Dev Days further with these additional challenges that you can complete at home after Dev Days ends.

 ### Challenge 1: Cognitive Services
-For fun, you can add the [Cognitive Serivce Emotion API](https://www.microsoft.com/cognitive-services/en-us/emotion-api) and add another Button to the detail page to analyze the speakers face for happiness level.
+For fun, you can add the [Cognitive Serivce Emotion API](https://www.microsoft.com/cognitive-services/en-us/emotion-api) and add another Button to the detail page to analyze the speaker's face for happiness level.

 Go to: http://microsoft.com/cognitive and create a new account and an API key for the Emotion service.